kangzj/gravityflowchecklists/readme.md

 Gravity Flow is a commercial plugin for WordPress which provides a Workflow platform for forms created in Gravity Forms.

-Gravity Flow Checklists Extension is a commercial plugin for WordPress which allows Gravity Flow administrators to create workflow steps that create or update entries for a different form.
+Gravity Flow Checklists Extension is a commercial plugin for WordPress which allows Gravity Flow administrators to create checklists of forms that need to be submitted.

 This repository is a development version of the Gravity Flow Checklists Extension and is intended to facilitate communication with developers.
 It is not stable and not intended for installation on production sites.